source-foundry/FilterListManager/README.md

 ## How to Make a Filter List Definition File

 The filter list definition file is a newline-delimited text file that lists your desired glyph names.
-See [DEFINITIONS.md](DEFINITIONS.md) for detailed documentation.
+See [DEFINITIONS.md](DEFINITIONS.md) for detailed documentation of how you format the file and define both glyph list names and the glyph names that are included in the filter lists.

-## Filter List Definition File Location
+## Filter List Definition File Storage Location

-The filter list definition files that you use to define new filter lists can be stored on your local computer system or on a remote server that is accessible through HTTP GET requests.
-Local and remote filter list definition files can be used simultaneously to define all desired Glyphs filter lists with the FLM plugin.
+The filter list definition files that you use to define new filter lists can be stored on your local macOS system or on a remote server that is accessible through HTTP GET requests.
+One or more local and remote filter list definition files can be used simultaneously to define all desired Glyphs font editor filter lists with the FLM plugin.

 ### Local definition files